cosimg/attritionsim/readme.md

 # Attrition Simulator

-**Version:** 0.3
+- **Version:** 0.3
-**Date:** 2022-06-05
+- **Date:** 2022-06-05
-**Contributors:** Steffen Pielström
+- **Contributors:** Steffen Pielström

 *Attrition Simulator* is a programme for agent-based simulations of attrition warfare.
 It is inspired by the classical Lanchester Laws of attrition, but follows an alternative, individual-based, stochastic modeling approach based on modeling individual units and their probability to eliminate an enemy unit.

 ## Technical overview

 The Attrition Simulator is based on a **Python module** (`AttritionSim.py`) that can be used directly to script experiments.
 The module provides a basic 'unit' class to model units with particular attributes and a 'force' class to model a fighting force of multiple unit class objects.
-Furthermore there are functions that to create two opposing forces, have them fight each other and print the results. **Simulation parameters** can be set either as arguments to the functions and methods or by manipulating the configuration file `config.py`.
+Furthermore, there are functions that create two opposing forces, have them fight each other and print the results. **Simulation parameters** can be set either as arguments to the functions and methods, or by manipulating the configuration file `config.py`.

 The file `AttritionSimCLI.py` provides a **command line interface** that can pass simulation parameters as arguments.